ArduPilot/ardupilot_wiki/common/source/docs/common-optitrack.rst

 .. tip::

    If you are looking for a small drone for indoor flight test, Skyviper V2450 GPS drone or its successor journey GPS drone is a good choice.
 It is very affordable and running Ardupilot out-of-box.
 You can easily flash it wit custom build Ardupilot.
-If you perfer custom build small drone, there is a very good discuss `here <https://discuss.ardupilot.org/t/microarducopter-3-props-omnibus-nano-success/32568?u=chobitsfan>`__
+If you perfer custom build small drone, there is a very good discuss `here <https://discuss.ardupilot.org/t/microarducopter-3-props-omnibus-nano-success/32568?u=chobitsfan>`__.
+The RTF quadcopter frame used in another example video is available from `sdmodel <https://goods.ruten.com.tw/item/show?21806678027603>`__.

 First, you need to place markers on the drone.
 It is very important to place markers so that they form a stereoscopic, asymmetrical shape.
 Please refer to OptiTrack `rigid body marker placement <https://v20.wiki.optitrack.com/index.php?title=Rigid_Body_Tracking#Rigid_Body_Marker_Placement>`__ for details.